 In addition to her studies, Donata was a prize winner of the 38th Dušek competition in Prague in 2018.
 She also participated in the world premiere of Nils Urban Östlund’s children’s opera Pippi Langstrumpf in 2019 and Haydn’s Die Schöpfung with the Solistenvereinigung Mozarteum Salzburg under the direction of Hansjörg Albrecht.

 In June 2021, Donata graduated with her bachelor’s degree and appeared as First Lady in Mozart’s Die Zauberflöte under the baton of Kai Röhrig and the direction of Alexandra Szemerédy and Magdolna Parditka.
-Donata started her Master’s degree at Universität Mozarteum Salzburg in October 2021 in the class of Kai Röhrig and Rosamund.
-She appeared as Diana and Venus in Offenbach’s Orphée aux enfers in December of the same year.
+Donata started her opera Master’s degree at Universität Mozarteum Salzburg in October 2021 in the class of Kai Röhrig and Rosamund Gilmore.
+In October 2022 she starts her Lied Master's degree in the class of Pauliina Tukiainen.